College of Engineering (University of Nebraska–Lincoln)

-The University of Nebraska–Lincoln College of Engineering is the engineering college at the University of Nebraska–Lincoln (NU) in Lincoln, Nebraska.
-NU has offered engineering classes since 1877 and the College of Engineering was formally established in 1909.
-Since 1970, it has also encompassed the engineering students and facilities at the University of Nebraska Omaha.
+The University of Nebraska–Lincoln College of Engineering is the engineering college at the University of Nebraska–Lincoln in Lincoln, Nebraska.
+The college was formally established in 1909, though the university began offering engineering classes in 1877.
+Since 1970, it has also encompassed the students and facilities at the University of Nebraska Omaha.
 Lance Perez has served as dean of the college since 2018.

-The College of Engineering ranked eighty-seventh by U.S. News & World Report in its 2023 ranking of undergraduate engineering programs.
+The College of Engineering ranked seventy-first by U.S. News & World Report in its 2024 ranking of undergraduate engineering programs.
 It is made up of seven departments: Biological Systems Engineering, Chemical and Biomolecular Engineering, Civil and Environmental Engineering, the Durham School of Architectural Engineering and Construction, Electrical and Computer Engineering, Mechanical and Materials Engineering, and the School of Computing.